-D. For the year ended December 31, 2022, the Company repurchased 175 thousand shares since the employees resigned during the vesting period.
-As of December 31, 2022, the number and amount of restricted stocks to employees that have not been retired were 36 thousand shares and \$360, respectively, which were recognised as treasury shares.
+D. For the year ended December 31, 2022, the Company received a total of 175 thousand shares which were returned since the employees resigned during the vesting period.
+As of December 31, 2022, the number and amount of restricted stocks to employees that have not been retired were 36 thousand shares and \$360, respectively, which were recognised as treasury shares ; For the year ended December 31, 2023, the Company received a total of 12 thousand shares which were returned since the employees resigned during the vesting period.
+For the year ended December 31, 2023, the number and amount of restricted stocks to employees that have been retired were 31, 2023, the number and amount of restricted stocks to employees that have been retired were 48 thousand shares and \$480, respectively.
+As of December 31, 2023, the retirement of employee restricted stocks returned had been completed.